gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 end
 ```

 In this last example, `class << self` is a special syntax which opens `self`'s singleton class, in this case, `Cat`'s, similar to how `class Cat` opens the `Cat` class.
-Everything that can be done in `Cat` to affect it's instances can be done within `class << self` to affect the only instance of `Cat`'s singleton class, which is `Cat` itself. (oh god, I'm going to lose people over this overuse of the words "class" and "singleton", aren't I?)
+Everything that can be done in `Cat` to affect its instances can be done within `class << self` to affect the only instance of `Cat`'s singleton class, which is `Cat` itself. (oh god, I'm going to lose people over this overuse of the words "class" and "singleton", aren't I?)

 Of these 3 forms however, there is a clear "better way" in terms of simplicity and predictibility: `class << self`.
 Other means will fail the programmer's expectations more often than not, e.g. around method visibility: